 Food and Health

-This template is meant to help you document (a) to what extent you have communal meals, and how to organize those; (b) to what extent you are seeking to produce your community’s own food; and (c) what high-need health conditions you might be seeking to accommodate or unable to accommodate.
+These written agreements help you record (a) to what extent you have communal meals, and how to organize those; (b) to what extent you are seeking to produce your community’s own food; and (c) what high-need health conditions you might be seeking to accommodate or unable to accommodate.

 General Use of Common Spaces

 This section is about upholding shared agreements about what is or isn’t allowed in spaces that are shared, which could include the whole residence or property.
-This template includes the following sections:
+These guidelines include the following sections:

 - use of age-restricted recreational activities and visitor access to the shared spaces